evergreen-ci/spruce/docs/pull_request_template.md

  < add screenshots of visible changes >

 ### Testing
-  < add description of how you tested it >
+  < add a description of how you tested it >

 ### Evergreen PR
   < link to a corresponding evergreen PR if applicable >